bxl1989/bxl1989.github.io/_posts/2019-01-17-apfs-remount.md

 ![mount_syscall]({{ site.baseurl }}/assets/image/apfs-remount/mount_syscall.png)

-Before iOS 11.3, the most common method to remount root filesystem aims at bypassing this sandbox check, which is proposed by Xerub.
+Before iOS 11.3, the most common method to remount root filesystem aims at bypassing this sandbox check, which is proposed by [Luca](https://twitter.com/qwertyoruiopz) in [yalu102](https://github.com/kpwn/yalu102).
 This method removes ROOTFS, RDONLY, NOSUID flags in root filesystem’s mount flag and then remounts, which is thoroughly described in Jonathan Levin’s HITB 18 AMS talk.

 ## 0x02 Basics of iOS filesystem